 Are you new to birding and looking to purchase a set of binoculars but don’t know where to start?
 Maybe you are an experienced birder and looking to purchase a scope to reach new distances of birding opportunities?
 Welcome to our new birding resources page to help as you expand your birding experiences.

 Birding as a hobby has many types of equipment that can help you enrich the experience for those both long time and budding birders.
 Choose from our list of binoculars, bird ID books and scopes to best suit your birding and price range needs.
+Download this birding checklist to keep track of your bird sightings.

 Binoculars give you an opportunity to get memorable views you may never get watching birds from far away.
 When choosing the best binoculars for you, there are some factors to consider.
 Do you have steady hands or whether you will be spending more time looking at birds at further distances are factors to take into account.